The small red fruit is delightful in taste, but many do not know the many health benefits of cherry.

 C-reactive protein (CRP) has been proven to be reduced by cherries.
 The primary blood measure for inflammation is C-reactive protein (CRP).

 CRP is a protein that our liver produces.
 Inflammation causes it to be released into our circulation.
-When we are hurt or have an infection, our body uses inflammation to defend our tissues.
+When we are hurt or infected, our body uses inflammation to defend our tissues.
 In the wounded or afflicted region, it might produce discomfort, redness, and inflammation.

 High levels of CRP have been linked to an increased risk of stroke and heart attack.